zwave-js/node-zwave-js/packages/config/api.md

 import type { ValueType } from '@zwave-js/core/safe';
 import { ZWaveLogContainer } from '@zwave-js/core';

-// Warning: (ae-missing-release-tag) "AssociationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AssociationConfig" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type AssociationConfig = Omit<ConditionalAssociationConfig, "condition" | "evaluateCondition">;

-// Warning: (ae-missing-release-tag) "BasicDeviceClass" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "BasicDeviceClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface BasicDeviceClass {